 After the lukewarm reception of The Man with the Golden Gun (1974), producer Albert R. Broccoli doubled the budget for The Spy Who Loved Me, knowing that James Bond’s future lie in the balance.
-The general consensus is that The Spy Who Loved Me, Roger Moore’s third outing as Bond, is his best.
-It is not my personal favorite but still ranks high.
+The general consensus is that The Spy Who Loved Me, Roger Moore’s third outing as Bond, is his best and I would have to agree.
 Whereas Live and Let Die (1973) and The Man with the Golden Gun were lacking in many areas, The Spy Who Loved Me is bigger and better, sporting a solid script and some of the most iconic scenes in all of Bond’s history.

 In the excellent pre-title sequence, Anya Amasova (Barbara Bach), a KBG agent, is introduced.
 Even though Bach’s performance is pretty wooden, she plays a strong Bond girl, who even outranks the British agent.
 After catching up with 007, the viewer is treated to an incredible ski chase sequence in which Bond twists, turns, and does somersaults before skiing off the face of a mountain.
 The ski jump makes for the single most impressive stunt in the series and one of the greatest movie stunts of all time.
 After the relatively action-free pre-title sequences of the last two films, The Spy Who Loved Me set a new precedent for an action-packed opening that features amazing, death-defying stunts.